mitchgrasso/beautifulai-challenge2/README.md

   - Your application should bootstrap itself from index.html into a single main.js function
 - Upon startup, load a list of people from the Star Wars API into your model
   - The url for loading people from the Star Wars API is http://swapi.co/api/people/
+  - Your application should include a person model and a people collection model
+  - NOTE: Your models can be simple property stores.
+They do not need to support validation, events, or sync with the backend.
-- Render a simple list of the people models you loaded including some properties from each model (like the person's name).
+- Render a view that lists your people models and displays some properties from each model (like the person's name).
 - Add interactivity so that when a user clicks on any person, you dynamically load additional data about that person's homeplanet from the Star Wars API and displays it's name.
   - The url for loading a person's homeplanet is included in the JSON properties returned for each person.
 - NOTE: Your model and view classes can be simple one-off javascript objects.
 You do not need to implement a full resuable framework.